bryanwweber/orbital-mechanics-notes/time-since-periapsis-and-keplers-equation/hyperbolic-trajectories.md

 f'(F) = e \cosh F - 1
 :::

-In addition, we can estimate an initial value for the guess of $F$ from {numref}`fig:hyperbolic-mean-anomaly-vs-eccentric-anomaly`, with a known $M_h$ value.
+In addition, we can estimate an initial value for the guess of $F$ from @fig:hyperbolic-mean-anomaly-vs-eccentric-anomaly, with a known $M_h$ value.

 ```{code-cell} ipython3
 :tags: [remove-cell]